Shopify/polaris/src/components/SkeletonThumbnail/README.md

 # Skeleton image

 Skeleton thumbnail is used to provide a low fidelity representation of an image before it appears on the page, and improves load times perceived by merchants.
-Can be used for thumbnails in or outside of a card.
+Use for thumbnails in or outside of a card.

 ---